engin-karakurt/microbot-launcher-unix/README.md

 ## Using a Jagex Account
 You can use this with a Jagex Account, however you currently need to do some manual steps:

 - Obtain a `credentials.properties` file from a RuneLite launcher.
-This can be from a Windows or Mac launcher aswell, see [here](https://github.com/runelite/runelite/wiki/Using-Jagex-Accounts).
+This can be from a Windows, macOS or Linux Launcher.

+For Windows and macOS, see [here](https://github.com/runelite/runelite/wiki/Using-Jagex-Accounts).

-You can however do this directly on Linux using the third-party [Bolt Launcher](https://github.com/Adamcake/Bolt/):
+For Linux using the third-party [Bolt Launcher](https://github.com/Adamcake/Bolt/):

 - Install Bolt Launcher from Flathub, see the link above for more info.